markwragg/PowerShell-CurrencyConverter/Documentation/Format-Currency.md

 # Format-Currency

 ## SYNOPSIS
-Formats a value with the currency symbol for a specified country.
+Formats a value as a string with the currency symbol for a specified country.

 ## SYNTAX